Stability estimates for Interior Penalty D.G. Methods for the Nonlinear Dynamics of the complex Ginzburg Landau equation: Stability Estimate

-\end{thm} \begin{rmk} \nonumber The proof of the stability result stated in the theorem \ref{th1} follows standard arguments for interior penalty DG methods.
-For a complete and rigorous proof of this type of theorem, we refer the reader to \cite{[1*]}, where the stability of the bilinear form is established in detail. \end{rmk} \begin{thm} Let $\Omega \subset \Re^d $be a bounded Lipschitz domain,and ${T}^n_{i=1}$ be a comforming shape regular partition of $\Omega$ into the disjoint element such that$\Omega=\cup_{i=1}^NT^i $ with $T_i\cap T_j=$ for $i\neq j$ and time interval be discretized into a partition in time $0=t^1<t^2<...<t^N=T.$ Assume that the bilinear form $a_h(u_h,v),$ defined in equation \ref{1.6}, corresponds to a time discretization using theta scheme ,and a special discretization based on one of the interior penalty discontinuous Galerkin methods (SIPG),(NIPG),(IIPG) then for the equation For penalty parameters $\sigma$ large enough hold \ref{Poi}the Poincare’ inequality. \end{thm} \begin{proof} First setting in the \ref{1.7} as test function $v_{h1}=u_{h1}\in V_h$ and $v_{h2}=u_{h2}\in V_h$ to \ref{1.8} we obtain the following estimate:
+\begin{thm} An Analytical proof of stability Let $\Omega \subset \Re^d $be a bounded Lipschitz domain,and ${T}^n_{i=1}$ be a comforming shape regular partition of $\Omega$ into the disjoint element such that$\Omega=\cup_{i=1}^NT^i $ with $T_i\cap T_j=$ for $i\neq j$ and time interval be discretized into a partition in time $0=t^1<t^2<...<t^N=T.$ Assume that the bilinear form $a_h(u_h,v),$ defined in equation \ref{1.6}, corresponds to a time discretization using theta scheme ,and a spatial discretization based on one of the interior penalty discontinuous Galerkin methods (SIPG),(NIPG),(IIPG).
+For the solution $(u_{h1}, u_{h2})$.
+Assuming the penalty parameter satisfies $\sigma > C p^2$, where $C$ is a constant depending on the mesh regularity, in case of IIPG and NIPG the coercivity constant $c$ satisfies $c > \gamma$, ensuring the stability of the discretization.In all cases (IIPG),SIPG),NIPG), there exist constants $C$ and $T > 0$ such that the following stability estimate holds for all $n \leq N$: